G-EDM/G-EDM-v1-deprecated/Software/README.md

     #define REPEAT_CAL true

-After the recalivration is done this change needs to be reversed.
+After the recalibration is done this change needs to be reversed.